5480: Search and Seizure5480: Search and Seizure holly Thu, 07/11/2019 - 13:55

 D. Neither school officials nor staff members shall participate directly or indirectly in any search or actions relating thereto conducted by a police officer or law enforcement official.

-The District shall use trained drug detection dogs to detect illegal drugs or contraband on school property.
-The purpose of the District's use of drug detection dogs is to respond to the problem of illegal drugs and contraband on school property, and to maintain a safe school environment conducive to learning.
+The District shall use trained detection dogs to detect illegal weapons, drugs or contraband on school property.
+The purpose of the District's use of detection dogs is to respond to the problem of illegal weapons, drugs and contraband on school property, and to maintain a safe school environment conducive to learning.

 II.
 Types of Searches

-B. Search of Students.
-Drug detection dogs will not be used for random sweep searches of students, and will only be allowed to sniff an individual student if there is sufficient cause to believe that the student possesses illegal drugs or other contraband.
-If sufficient cause exists and the drug detection dog alerts to a student suspected of having illegal drugs or contraband, the student's outer garments and/or purse or personal belongings shall be subject to search.
+B. Detection dogs will not be used for random sweep searches of students, and will only be allowed to sniff an individual student if there is sufficient cause to believe that the student possesses illegal weapons, drugs or other contraband.
+If sufficient cause exists and the detection dog alerts to a student suspected of having illegal weapons, drugs or contraband, the student's outer garments and/or purse or personal belongings shall be subject to search.
 If a pat search is necessary, it will be conducted by someone of the same sex as the suspected student.

-A. That the District may use drug detection dogs to detect illegal drugs and/or contraband at any time, announced or unannounced.
+A. That the District may use detection dogs to detect illegal weapons, drugs and/or contraband at any time, announced or unannounced.

-D. That students shall be subject to a drug detection dog search if there is sufficient cause to believe that a student possesses illegal drugs or contraband.
+D. That students shall be subject to a detection dog search if there is sufficient cause to believe that a student possesses illegal weapons, drugs or contraband.

-G. That students' parent(s) or guardian(s) shall be notified if illegal drugs or contraband are discovered.
+G. That students' parent(s) or guardian(s) shall be notified if illegal weapons, drugs or contraband are discovered.

 IV.
 Disciplinary Action